Make this four-season art project with your kids (or students) today!

 - Choose one of the following (or one of the options mentioned above):

 - Four six-inch square art canvases.
-(We used 6X6 inch square art canvases for this 4-season art project, but wooden canvases also work).
+(My daughter and I used 6X6-inch square art canvases for this 4-season art project, but wooden canvases also work.)

 - Four six-inch square wooden canvas panel boards for painting.